+Filed by the Registrant \boxtimes

+Filed by a Party other than the Registrant $\ \square$

+Check the appropriate box:

+- Preliminary Proxy Statement

+- Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- □ Definitive Additional Materials

-Filed by the I Registrant 🗷 Filed by a Pa rty other than the Registrant □ Check the ap propriate box: Confi Defin Defin ninary Proxy Statement idential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) itive Proxy Statement itive Additional Materials ting Material Under Rule 14a-12 Carriage Services, Inc. D (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn Filing Fee (Check the appropriate box): e required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1 Title of each class of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4 Proposed maximum aggregate value of transaction: 5 Total fee paid: aid previously with preliminary materials: the of s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which fsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or ule and the date of its filing.
-1 Amount previously paid: 2 Form, Schedule or Registration Statement No.: 3 Filing Party: 4 Date Filed:
+- □ Soliciting Material Under Rule 14a-12

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- ⊠ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1 Title of each class of securities to which transaction applies: - 2 Aggregate number of securities to which transaction applies: - 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4 Proposed maximum aggregate value of transaction:

+5 Total fee paid:

+Fee paid previously with preliminary materials:

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

+- 1 Amount previously paid: - 2 Form, Schedule or Registration Statement No.:

+3 Filing Party:

+4 Date Filed: